 Chart patterns can provide a rare clarity signal in the daily noise of market price action.
 And no matter what security or asset class you’re trading, chart patterns can help you make sense of the numbers and interpret random information into actionable insights.
-In my experience, this is especially true for trend followers and other types of traders who have price action at the heart of their trading strategy.
+In my experience, this is especially true for trend followers and other traders with price action at the heart of their trading strategy.

 I wanted to write this short article to share exactly how I use different reversal and continuation chart patterns to orient myself in any market environment.
 So by the time you’re done reading, hopefully, you’ll have a much deeper understanding of how chart patterns can be one more valuable resource in your technical analysis toolbox.
 So where do we start?